 Part of the royal museums is also the Chapel preserving the Holy Shroud, which is now under restoration and closed.
 The shrine where the Holy Shroud is kept can be seen at the Duomo behind the palace.

-Some 3-km route, the complex will show you the most crucial moments of Turin’s history from the first Roman settlements to the Italian unification.
+Some 3 km route, the complex will show you the most crucial moments of Turin’s history from the first Roman settlements to the Italian unification.

 The royal complex stands at one end of Piazza Castello, which is believed to be the heart of Turin’s white energy.
-The line that separates Piazza Castello with Piazzetta Reale, the entrance to the royal palace, is guarded by the statues of Castor and Pollux, and this where the good and evil, the sacred and demoniac, the white and black magic meet.
+The line that separates Piazza Castello from Piazzetta Reale, the entrance to the royal palace, is guarded by the statues of Castor and Pollux, and this is where the good and evil, the sacred and demoniac, the white and black magic meet.

 If you are spending even only one day in Turin, don’t miss its Royal Palace.